sighupio/fury-distribution/README.md

 This repository spin up a kind cluster with a custom configuration:
 [katalog/tests/config/kind-config-custom](katalog/tests/config/kind-config-custom)

-The configuration is almost the same configuration we do in every kubernetes cluster we create.
+The configuration is almost the same configuration we do in every Kubernetes cluster we create.
 This way we can ensure everything works as expected including the CNI *(calico)*.

 ### Core Modules